rust-windowing/cursor-icon/README.md

 # `cursor-icon`: A common cursor icon type

-This library provides standard type to work with the cursor icon accross multiple platforms.
+This library provides a standard type to work with the cursor icon across multiple platforms.

 The transformation to the actual value used by the platform for this icon is